Types of BPO: Finding the Right Outsourcing Model for Your Business

 • Back-office BPO solutions are internal business functions that do not depend on customers.
 Simply put, customers and back-office workers do not interact with each other.
 Back-office outsourcing used to involve only administrative activities, but now it offers human resources (HR), payment processing, accounting, and digital marketing.

 • Front-office BPO solutions refer to activities that require workers to handle current and potential clients.
 Call centers and customer-facing tech support are examples of front-office activities.
-Front-office workers must possess active listening skills and effective communication skills to successfully manage client interactions.
+Front-office workers must possess active listening and effective communication skills to successfully manage client interactions.

 Types of BPO Based on Services